-The City's bus transit plans and developing rapid transit system are an integral component of the City's Centers and Corridors strategy.
+The City's bus transit plans and developing rapid transit system are an integral component of the City's Centers, Corridors and Wedges Growth Framework.
 In the TAP, the City also recognizes the need to make Charlotte more bicycle and pedestrian friendly.
 To protect our quality of life and provide a variety of transportation choices, Charlotte must ensure that its neighborhoods are highly-connected, walkable and bicycle-friendly. ▶ The TAP's goals, policies and recommended programs are intended to enhance the multi-modal capacity and connectivity of streets and thoroughfares, so that over the next 25-year period an increasing percentage of our residents are within short distances to neighborhood-serving land uses such as parks, schools, greenways, retail stores and employment areas.
-Does the TAP identify options for financing transportation? key component of the TAP is that it be financially attainable.
-Under current revenues, it is clear that financial resources available to the City to fund new streets, transit services and facilities, bicycle facilities, and pedestrian pathways are not sufficient to attain the City's vision.
+4 Introduction August 22, 2011 Does the TAP identify options for financing transportation?
+A key component of the TAP is that it be financially attainable.
+Under Current revenues, it is clear that financial resources available to the city to fund new streets, transit services and facilities, bicycle facilities, and pedestrian pathways are not sufficient to attain the City's vision.
 Chapter 6 of the TAP Technical Document demonstrates the long-term challenges to the transportation system under existing funding sources and levels.
 It also describes the enhanced funding level necessary for the City to reduce existing deficiencies and provide more capacity and choices for the future.
+Chapter 6 also identifies potential funding sources that City Council may want to consider further in order to fund our transportation projects and programs.

-Charlotte needs to increase transportation funding to meet its transportation goals and adequately maintain its transportation infrastructure What does the TAP say about NCDOT roadways?
+Charlotte needs to increase transportation funding to meet its transportation goals and adequately maintain its transportation infrastructure.

+August 22, 2011 Introduction 5

+What does the TAP say about NCDOT roadways?

 The TAP describes how a comprehensive network of freeways, high-occupancy vehicle (HOV) lanes and high-occupancy toll (HOT) lanes are needed to serve longer distance travel and reduce travel demand on streets.
 These roads are generally maintained by the North Carolina Department of Transportation (NCDOT).
-This approach is consistent with the Centers and Corridors strategy.
-The TAP also defines the City's policies and strategies for working with NCDOT.
-This ensures that the State's roadways are designed and implemented to be consistent with the City's transportation vision and that they also meet the needs of our residents.
-NCDOT maintains many roadways, such as Providence Road
+This approach is consistent with the Centers, Corridors and Wedges Growth Framework.
+The TAP also defines the City's policies and strategies for working with NCDOT to create more "complete streets."
+This will help ensure that the State's roadways are designed and implemented to be consistent with the City's transportation vision and that they also meet the needs of our residents and businesses.
+NCDOT maintains many roadways, such as Providence Road.

-What are the contents of the TAP Technical Document?
+6 Introduction August 22, 2011 What are the contents of the TAP?